Criollo Park & Ricardo Güiraldes Museum: A Cultural Treasure

 The Brand of “La Guadaña”

-“La Guadaña” is the first brand recorded in the “The Registration Office of Brands” in 1822.
-It belonged to Don Francisco de Salas Videla and was introduced to the Rio of La Plata in 1589 by Don Juan de Garay.
-It is still used today to brand the cattle of Criollo Park.
+“La Guadaña” is the first brand recorded in “The Registration Office of Brands” in 1822.
+It belonged to Don Francisco de Salas Videla and it is still used today to brand the cattle of Criollo Park.

 The Museum is Saved from Water Damage